cgilly2fast/tradovate-typescript/README.md

 main()
 ```

-_Note: you need to have a funded Tradovate account with API access enabled and a CME Information License Agreement (ILA) for above code to work._
+_Note: you need a funded Tradovate account with API access enabled and a CME Information License Agreement (ILA) for above code to work._

 ## License